ErumIftikhar/DefiLending_Data_Code/README.md

 VIX: Volatility Index (traditional financial market sentiment)

+**Other Control Variables**

 ETH: ETH daily returns (to control for price volatility)

-fee: gas price on Ethereum and Arbitrum
+fee: gas price on Ethereum and Arbitrum (to control for gas price volatility)

 **Additional variables for robustness checks**